mtgjson/mtgjson-website/docs/data-models/leadership-skills/index.md

       content: Leadership Skills
   - - meta
     - name: description
-      content: The Leadership Skills Data Model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.
+      content: The Leadership Skills data model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.
   - - meta
     - property: og:description
-      content: The Leadership Skills Data Model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.
+      content: The Leadership Skills data model describes a list of formats that a Card is legal to be your Commander in play formats that utilize Commanders.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, leadership skills